Charles Leclerc: Racecraft

 Leclerc has been noted by critics for his proficiency in wheel-to-wheel racing.
-After ceding the lead of the 2019 Austrian Grand Prix to Max Verstappen in the closing laps, Leclerc claimed his move was "not the way you overtake" and that he would adjust his aggression going forward.
+After ceding the lead of the 2019 Austrian Grand Prix to Max Verstappen in the closing laps, Leclerc claimed Verstappen's move was "not the way you overtake" and that he would adjust his aggression going forward.
 The following race, he beat Verstappen in a hard-fought contest for third, which Vijay Pattni of Top Gear summarised as "holy heck, what a fight.
 Both younglings threw their cars at each other, both refused to yield any space, and both—miracously—avoided coming together."
-Leclerc declared it "the most fun [he'd] had in [Formula One]", whilst Verstappen added "I think he was a little bit sore still from Austria so he was defending really hard, but it's fine, I'm all for that".
+Leclerc declared it "the most fun [he has] had in [Formula One]", whilst Verstappen added "I think he was a little bit sore still from Austria so he was defending really hard, but it is fine, I am all for that".
 He was nicknamed il Predestinato (lit. 'the Predestined') in Italian media after defending his lead at the 2019 Italian Grand Prix from both Lewis Hamilton and Valtteri Bottas.
 He was praised for his first-corner overtake on Bottas at the 2021 Spanish Grand Prix, with Jonathan Noble of Motorsport.com describing the move as "sensational".